 Blockchain transactions are known as “smart contracts.”
 Which are the automated computer protocols that facilitate, verify, and enforce the negotiation and performance of a contract on the Blockchain.
 They provide a safe and secure way to negotiate, including less fraud and more security, lower transaction costs, faster transaction execution, and no middleman.

 Online identity verification

 “Blockchain technologies make tracking and managing digital identities both secure and efficient, resulting in seamless sign-on and reduced fraud,” writes Ameer Rosic, founder of Blocgeeks.
 Blockchain allows a more effective and reliable form of identification of a person without the requirement for third party involvement.
 This can help SMEs speed up processes and make them more reliable.
-Have a look at the great video below to see this process in action:

 It allows SMEs to seek business partners and distributors, buy and sell goods, track shipments, receive and make payments, access financing and buy insurance via a single platform.
 The pioneering platform was developed by fintech startup Cites Gestion with funding from Prudential.